shafqatvirk/SinicaSemanticParser/README.txt

 Leave this server running.

-5. Open another command line terminal, go into the 'SinicaSemanticParser/system' folder and start 'featureExtractorServer' by using the following command:
+5. Open another command line terminal, go into the 'SinicaSemanticParser/system/' directory and start 'featureExtractorServer' by using the following command:

 >python featureExtractorServer.py